uless/hge_contentanalysis/README.md

 The codes DOES NOT include
 1) Full dataset used for this study
 2) News contents to be updated after June 2019
+3) Python code (just a few lines of commands) for moral foundation detection

 The author welcomes
 1) Co-authors in enhancing the theoretical foundations